How to Enroll in the Dialectical Behavior Therapy Program

 Call Dr. Matthew Leeds (617-575-5377) to schedule a DBT intake evaluation.

 Sign up for the next DBT Pre-Commitment group, a 1-session informational group to orient individuals interested in DBT before they commit to a year of treatment.
 This group occurs on the third Thursday of every month from 1 – 2 pm, 3rd floor, 26 Central Street.
-CHA clinicians can send a referral form to Dr. Lees and schedule patients for this group directly.
+CHA clinicians can send a referral form to Dr. Leeds.

 After meeting with Dr. Leeds and completing the Pre-Commitment group, individuals are on a waiting list.
 A rough estimate of the current wait time to begin in a DBT group is 3 months (the actual wait time may be less or more than that).